 You can use a Keypad Entry step in the Call Flow Builder to prompt your callers to enter a numeric code when they call your tracking numbers.
 This numeric code can include up to 15 digits.
-The code they enter when they hear your prompt will be available in your caller timelines, making it quick and easy to see the code they entered.
+The code they enter when they hear your prompt will be available in your caller timelines and Lead Center, making it quick and easy to see the code they entered.

 We recommend placing a few test calls from a telephone number that’s not included within your call flow to ensure your calls are routing as expected once your call flow is assigned to a tracking number.